kaaengine/kaa/docs/reference/input.rst

 .. attribute:: MouseButtonEvent.is_button_down

-    Returns :code:`True` if the key was pressed.
+    Returns :code:`True` if the button was pressed.

 .. attribute:: MouseButtonEvent.is_button_up

-    Returns :code:`True` if the key was released.
+    Returns :code:`True` if the button was released.

 .. attribute:: MouseButtonEvent.position